Abstract:

 Porphyridium, and

-Haematococcus in Kaggle’s publicly available microalgae image dataset, respectively, which proves the feasibility of the Transformer model in the field of microalgae target detection and the scientificity, providing new ideas and methods for artificial intelligence in the field of ecological research and microalgae detection.
+Haematococcus in Kaggle’s publicly available microalgae image dataset, respectively.
+These results demonstrate the feasibility and scientific validity of the Transformer model in the field of microalgae target detection, providing new ideas and methods for the application of artificial intelligence in ecological research and microalgae detection.